Philip Broke: Early life

 Broke was born at Broke Hall, Nacton, near Ipswich, the eldest son of Philip Bowes Broke, grandson of Philip Broke and descendant of Sir Richard Broke, who served as Chief Baron of the Exchequer.
 He was educated at Ipswich School, where a house was later named in his honour.

 Naval career

-Broke joined the Royal Naval Academy at Portsmouth Dockyard in 1788, and began active service as a midshipman in 1792.
+Broke joined the Royal Naval Academy at Portsmouth Dockyard in 1788, and began active service in the Royal Navy as a midshipman in 1792.
 It was rather unusual for him to receive formal naval education – most of his contemporaries had only "on the job" training.
-He served as third lieutenant on the frigate during the battle of Cape St. Vincent in February 1797.
+He served as third lieutenant on the frigate during the Battle of Cape St. Vincent in February 1797.
 He was promoted to commander in 1799 and captain on 14 February 1801.
 On 25 November 1802, Broke married Sarah Louisa Middleton, daughter of Sir William Fowle Middleton 1st Baronet of Crowfield, Suffolk.
 They had 11 children, including Philip Broke, 2nd Baronet, George Broke-Middleton, and Charles Acton Broke.

 Capture of USS Chesapeake

+Illustration of the British boarding Chesapeake.
+Broke is inaccurately shown wearing a bicorne rather than a round hat.